kfidak13/KaydonFidak.github.io/index.md

 </div>

 What's next
 The year is wrapped.
 Webb Athletics Hub is live at webbathletics.org and ready for a public launch in Fall 2026 with a bit more polish over the summer.
-Going into next year I want to keep building, keep shipping, and keep finding things to make for the Webb community, keep the scope tight, and finish one thing well instead of leaving three things half-done.
+Going into next year I want to keep building, keep shipping, and keep finding things to make for the Webb community.